Skip to main content

 This stage of loan management starts immediately after loan closure and includes trailing critical documents.
 Absent a systematic, proactive process for identifying and tracking outstanding documents, the potential for documents “falling through the cracks” dramatically increases.
 This can lead to higher institutional risk concerning proper lien perfection, inadequately insured collateral, and regulatory scrutiny.

 On the surface, documentation exceptions for loan tracking may seem minor or less critical than underwriting policy exceptions; however, that may not always be the case.
-As the OCC Comptroller’s Handbook on Loan Portfolio Management states, “exacerbate problem loans and seriously hamper work-out efforts.”
-Again, an automated, centralized system that allows for the creation of ticklers and exception reporting is invaluable.
-This workflow process also allows for identifying patterns that may single out a deficient closing agent or branch that needs to strengthen documentation compliance.
+The OCC Comptroller’s Handbook on Loan Portfolio Management indicates that this situation can worsen problem loans.
+It can also greatly hinder efforts to resolve these issues.
+An automated, centralized system that creates ticklers and exception reports is invaluable.
+This workflow process helps identify patterns that may highlight a weak closing agent or branch needing better documentation compliance.

 It is very difficult to manage your pipeline when you are manually tracking it, so there needs to be a central source available to locate this information.
 Managers are seeking status updates on a weekly basis not only for their supervisor but also for the funding desk.